Khuselwa27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23.This script prints a command that finds all empty files and directories in the current directory and all sub-directories.
 24.This script prints a  script that lists all the files with a .gif extension in the current directory and all its sub-directories.
 25.This script prints a a script that decodes acrostics that use the first letter of each line.
+26.This script prints a a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.